kennethleungty/kennethleungty/README.md

-# Hello there 👋
+# Hello there 👋👋

+- Thanks for popping by!
-- I am a data scientist by profession and pharmacist by training
+- I'm a data scientist by profession and pharmacist by training
 - I welcome you to join me on a data learning journey!
 Follow me on Medium (https://kennethleungty.medium.com) or reach out on LinkedIn (https://linkedin.com/in/kennethleungty)
-- Feel free to explore the work I have done so far down below (arranged in alphabetical order)
+- Feel free to explore the work I have done so far in the catalog below (arranged in alphabetical order)

 ## Table of Contents
 1. [Computer Vision](#computer-vision)